2022 Speaker Information

-Below you will find pertinent information to assist you in preparing and presenting at the 2019 OAH Annual Meeting in Philadelphia, PA.
+Below you will find pertinent information to assist you in preparing and presenting at the 2022 OAH Conference on American History in Boston, MA.
 Please read through all sections carefully and make particular note of the deadlines provided.
-Any questions are welcome at email@example.com.
+Any questions are welcome at firstname.lastname@example.org.

 IMPORTANT DATES TO NOTE:

 Your session will be scheduled upon the submission of your speaker agreement.
-If you have not completed your speaker agreement, please do so as soon as possible, and no later than July 1, 2018.
-If you are unable to access your speaker agreement, please contact firstname.lastname@example.org.
-Once you have completed your agreement and after all sessions have been scheduled your schedule will appear on the Session Proposals page.
+If you have not completed your speaker agreement, please do so as soon as possible, and no later than July 1.
+If you are unable to access your speaker agreement, please contact email@example.com.
+Once you have completed your agreement and after all sessions have been scheduled your schedule will appear on your Speaker Center page.
 Room locations will be finalized in late February.

 Media may be present during your session.